Smart Spending

 Warranty and Repair Costs: Where Refurbished Savings Often Disappear

 Extended warranties from third-party providers like Asurion or SquareTrade can fill the gap, but they typically cost $99 to $149 for two years of coverage on a mid-to-high-end smartphone.
 Add that to a refurbished unit and the effective purchase price climbs to $798–$848, still below new, but the margin is narrowing fast.
-The decision logic here is similar to evaluating credit products: a low advertised rate (or price) can carry hidden fees that erode the apparent benefit, a pattern explored in depth in our breakdown of secured vs. unsecured credit cards and which one fits your financial journey.
+The decision logic here mirrors evaluating credit products: a low advertised rate (or price) can carry hidden fees that erode the apparent benefit, a pattern explored in depth in our breakdown of secured vs. unsecured credit cards and which one fits your financial journey.

 Key Takeaway: A single out-of-warranty screen repair at $279 can eliminate more than 70% of a refurbished device’s upfront savings, Apple’s service pricing confirms repair costs have risen sharply on Pro-tier models, making extended warranty math essential before you buy.